GitauHarrison/integrating-stripe-payment-in-flask/README.md

                               0       0       0.00    0.00    0.00    0.
 ```

 Note the lines beginning with 'Forwarding'.
 These show the public URLs that ngrok uses to redirect requests into our service.
-This method provides you with https://.
+This method provides you with `https://`.
 You can use the `https://` URL to securely test the application, even though it can run on `http://`.

+### Test Card Numbers

+To use card numbers for processing, Stripe provides several test card numbers.
+You can find them [here](https://stripe.com/docs/testing).

 ### Build it Yourself
 If you would like to incorporate this feature, try it out by creating your own project line after line.
 You can follow this [stripe integraton in flask](https://github.com/GitauHarrison/notes/blob/master/how_to_use_stripe_for_payment.md) guide.